 Expenditures reported on the Schedule are report on the modified accrual basis of accounting.
 Such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
-ORSANCO has elected not to use the 10-percent de minimis indirect cost rate allowed under the Uniform Guidance.
+ORSANCO has elected not to use the 10-percent de minimis indirect cost rate allowed under the Uniform Guidance and has negotiated an indirect cost rate with the Department of the Interior.